iotaledger/iota-wiki/tutorials/pages/shimmerevm-dapp-voting.md

 - **Wallet**: You will need an interface to connect to the network, verify your identity, and pay the transaction fees.
 You can use any wallet you choose; this tutorial will use [Metamask](https://metamask.io/), but you can use any wallet you are comfortable with.
 - **Smart Contract**: You will need a smart contract to deploy on-chain to handle all state records on-chain and any changes made to them.
 - **Code Editor or IDE**: Have an IDE or any code editor ready to start working.
+- **Client Library**: This tutorial will use [Ethers](https://docs.ethers.org/v5/).
+But you can use any other library that you feel more comfortable in.

 ## Project Setup
 This tutorial will use a vanilla js project.
-However, most of it should still work on any js framework like react, vue, sveltekit, and so on.
+However, most of it should still work on any js framework like react, vue, sveltekit, etc.

-### Smart Contracts in Solidity
+## Create a Smart Contracts in Solidity

-We will use a simple Voting Smart Contract, calling it `Voting.sol`.
+This tutorial will use a simple Voting Smart Contract, that will be called `Voting.sol`.

-Let's start with writing it.
+#### Create and map the structs

-First thing we need is a `struct` called `Voter`:
+The first thing you need is a `struct` called `Voter`:

 ```solidity!
 struct Voter {
     uint weight; // weight is accumulated by delegation